 Each SPECIAL attribute has many perks to choose from, and each perk has multiple rankings or levels (3-5) so you can take them more than once.
 You are not limited to going down the perk tree one perk at a time.
 Each perk has a SPECIAL attribute requirement, e.g. INT 1 or AGL 4.
 The ones at the bottom of the tree generally require 10 points in the associated SPECIAL attribute.
 Some also have a general level requirement.
 All you need to do is meet these requirements, you don’t need previous perks to take ones lower on the tree.

 Every one of Fallout 3’s skills materializes as a perk, and each perk has around 3-5 ranks.
 The ones representing classic Fallout skills like “Hacking” have 4 or more ranks.
 So you’re not actually missing out on anything compared to Fallout 3.
-Some people are saying it’s dumbed down and I thought it would be, but it’s not.
+Some people are saying it’s dumbed down and I thought it would be, but it’s not actually that bad compared to Fallout 3 at least.
 It just omits arbitrary numbers; in the past Fallout games, you put points into skills when leveling up, from 0 to 100.
 But it’s not like each point was significant, only every 20-25 points was significant, which is equivalent to 4 or 5 ranks, just like Fallout 4 provides.
 Nothing missing, not compared to Fallout 3 at least.
 It has more content actually since it has so many new perks, each with multiple ranks.

 The next gameplay feature we’re going to cover is the Pip-Boy.
 If you have an iPhone, Android phone, or a Windows phone, you can try it out yourself by downloading the official Pip-Boy app, which provides full functionality and can even connect to the game, allowing you to use your phone’s Pip-Boy app in place of the in-game Pip-Boy.